 What TNC Has Done/Is Doing

-Historically Sycan Marsh functioned as a giant sponge, soaking up the spring runoff and slowly releasing it into the Sycan River into the fall, but early 20th Century dikes and drains were drying it out.
-With agency and watershed partners, TNC is restoring natural water flows to the system, revitalizing over 20,000 acres of wetlands.
+Historically Sycan Marsh functioned as a giant sponge, soaking up the spring runoff and slowly releasing it into the Sycan River into the fall, but early 20th century dikes and drains were drying it out.
+With agency and watershed partners, TNC is restoring natural water flows to the system, revitalizing more than 20,000 acres of wetlands.

 In partnership with the historic ZX Ranch, which holds a grazing lease, TNC is testing the compatibility of grazing practices with wetland restoration.
 The Jim Castles Applied Research Station, completed in 1997, provides research facilities for TNC scientists and meeting space for scientists and others to share research findings and restoration strategies.

 Research includes radio telemetry studies of bull and redband trout migration and distribution patterns, studies of new species of mussel, lamprey, snails and other aquatic organisms, a botanical study of a highly unusual groundwater-fed fen, and breeding surveys of the elusive yellow rail.